-School School of Mathematics and Statistics

-Programme Statistics

-Course Title Statistical Inference and Applications

-Course Type Minor B

-Course Level 200-299

-Course Code MG4DSCUST241

-Course Overview This course is designed to introduce the basic concepts in estimation and testing of hypothesis and discuss the inferential statistical tools used in data analysis.
-This paper deals with the concept of parametric tests for large and small samples.
-It also provides knowledge about non-parametric tests and its applications.
-It is also expected to give lab illustration of the concepts through original data sets.
+School Se chool of Mathematics and Statistics Programme St tatistics Course Title S Statistical Inference and Applications Course Type N Ainor B Course Level 20 00-299 Course Code N MG4DSCUST241 te ar sr ar this course is designed to introduce the basic concepts in estimation and esting of hypothesis and discuss the inferential statistical tools used in data nalysis.
+This paper deals with the concept of parametric tests for large and mall samples.
+It also provides knowledge about non-parametric tests and its pplications.
+It is also expected to give lab illustration of the concepts brough original data sets. te aı sr aı esting of hypothesis and discuss the inferential statistical nalysis.
+This paper deals with the concept of parametric mall samples.
+It also provides knowledge about non-parapplications.
+It is also expected to give lab illustrations.

-Semester 4 Credit 4 Total Student Instructional hours for theory l hours for practical/lab ork/field work Learning Time 48 12 Pre-requisite Plus Two Mathematics/Statistics
+Semester 4 Credit 4 Total Student Instructional hours for theory Instructional hours for practical/lab work/field work Learning Time 48 12 Pre-requisite Plus Two Mathematics/Statistics 1

-CO No. Expected Course Outcome Learning Domains PSO No. Upon completion of this course, students will be able to; 1 Understand the concept of estimation, estimator and its properties.
+CO No. Upon completion of this course, students will be able to; Learning Domains PSO No. 1 Understand the concept of estimation, estimator and its properties.
 Students are aware of various estimation methods and its applications in real life data set.
 R, U 1, 2, 4 2 Students have understood the concept of testing of hypothesis and to apply Neyman - Pearson theory.
 U, A, E 1, 4, 5 3 Students have acquired skill in testing various types of hypothesis and to estimate the confidence interval.
 U, An, E, S, 1, 2, 4, 5, 6 4 Students have understood the various non-parametric tests and their applications in practical situations.
-It will help them to test various hypothesis and interpret the conclusions for making appropriate decisions. Α, C 1, 2, 5, 6
+It will help them to test various hypothesis and interpret the conclusions for making appropriate decisions.
+A, C 1, 2, 5, 6

-(Learning Domains: Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C), Skill (S))
+^{(}Learning Domains: Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C), Skill (S))

 Module 1 Hours CO No

 ESTIMATION OF PARAMETERS 15 1

-Population, Sample, Parameter, Statistics and Standard Error, Concepts of Estimation, Estimators and Estimates.
-Point estimation, Properties of good estimators; unbiasedness, Efficiency, Consistency, Sufficiency, Factorization theorem (statement only).Minimum Variance Bound and Most Efficient Estimator
+1.1 Population, Sample, Parameter, Statistics and Standard Error, Concepts of Estimation, Estimators and Estimates.
+1.2 Point estimation, Properties of good estimators; unbiasedness, Efficiency, Consistency, Sufficiency, Factorization theorem (statement only).
+Minimum Variance Bound and Most Efficient Estimator